skelleng/lifeStack/_posts/2025-05-10-from-rome-to-remote-focus-design.md

 layout: post
 title: "From Rome to Remote: How to Rebuild Focus in a World Built for Distraction"
 date: 2025-05-10
-description: "Inspired by Italy’s physical architecture, here’s how to design your digital space for deep focus."
+description: "Lessons on deep focus and intentional tech habits from Italy's timeless streets to your remote work setup."
 author: skelleng
-tags: [focus, remote work, productivity, deep work, design]
+tags: [focus, digital minimalism, remote work, productivity, deep work]
 excerpt_separator: <!--more-->
-cover: /assets/images/focus-rome-cover.jpg
+cover: /assets/images/rome-focus-cover.jpg
 ---

 # From Rome to Remote: How to Rebuild Focus in a World Built for Distraction